-- ,74.
-(1) A delegation by the governing body under section 73- - (a) may be made on and subject to any conditions determined by the governing 55 body;
+- 74. (1) A delegation by the governing body under section 73- - (a) may be made on and subject to any conditions determined by the governing 55 body;

-(b) may be given together with the power to subdelegate, on and subject to any

-- conditions so determined. if any:

-(c) must be in writing and must contain full particulars of the matters being delegated and of any conditions attached to the delegation, and where the - delegated and of any conditions attached to the delegation. and, where the power of subdelegation is conferred, must state that fact as well as any conditions attached. - (2) The governing body may at any time- - (a) amend or revoke a delegation made under section 73; - (b) withdraw any decision made by the delegatee with regard to a delegated matter, and decide the matter itself but a decision made by a delegatee may not be withdrawn where it confers a right or entitlement on any third party. - (3) If the MEC is satisfied that the interests of land transport in the province or the transport area so require, the MEC may by notice in the Provincial Gazette - (a) prohibit the delegation of any particular power or function, whether generally or in the circumstances specified in the notice; - (b) limit the circumstances in which any particular power or function may be delegated; - (c) prescribe conditions for the delegation of any particular power or function; - (d) in relation to any power or function specified in the notice, prohibit sub-delegation in the event of the governing body delegating that power or 20 function.
+- (b) may be given together with the power to subdelegate, on and subject to any conditions so determined, if any; - (c) must be in writing and must contain full particulars of the matters being delegated and of any conditions attached to the delegation, and, where the power of subdelegation is conferred, must state that fact as well as any 5 conditions attached. - (2) The governing body may at any time- - (a) amend or revoke a delegation made under section 73; - (b) withdraw any decision made by the delegatee with regard to a delegated matter, and decide the matter itself but a decision made by a delegatee may not 10 be withdrawn where it confers a right or entitlement on any third party. - (3) If the MEC is satisfied that the interests of land transport in the province or the transport area so require, the MEC may by notice in the Provincial Gazette - (a) prohibit the delegation of any particular power or function, whether generally or in the circumstances specified in the notice;

+- (b) limit the circumstances in which any particular power or function may be delegated; - (c) prescribe conditions for the delegation of any particular power or function; - (d) in relation to any power or function specified in the notice, prohibit sub-delegation in the event of the governing body delegating that power or 20 function